DataDog/integrations-core/otel/README.md

 ### Metrics

 The following metrics are provided by this check, if you're using the `hostmetrics` receiver as in the sample configuration above.
+You can send arbitrary metrics with other OpenTelemetry Collector components.

 Different groups of metrics can be enabled and customized by following the [hostmetrics receiver instructions][7].
 CPU and disk metrics are not available on macOS.